 The Foundation's income tax filings are subject to audit by various taxing authorities.
-The Foundation's open audit periods are for fiscal years ending June 30, 2017 through June 30, 2020.
-The Foundation recognizes interest and penalties related to income taxes as administrative and general expenses and has not incurred any of these expenses for the year ended June 30, 2020.
+The Foundation's open audit periods are for fiscal years ending June 30, 2018 through June 30, 2021.
+The Foundation recognizes interest and penalties related to income taxes as administrative and general expenses and has not incurred any of these expenses for the years ended June 30, 2021 and 2020.